 Photographs and video recordings

 From time to time we take photographs to illustrate the life of the church.
 We use these photographs on our website and in printed publications and other documents.
 We do not identify individuals by name in captions or accompanying text unless there is a specific reason to do so.
 We do not use pictures of children showing their faces at a recognisable size without asking permission from their parents or guardians.

 We do display posters within the church premises showing pictures of office bearers and staff together with their names and responsibilities.

 Security cameras operate in and around the Church premises.
 The equipment holds the recordings for around 30 days.
 They may be held for longer if needed for the investigation of suspected criminal or safeguarding issues.

-Occasional video recordings are made of events within the church sanctuary, such as special services, weddings, funerals or concerts.
+Video recordings are made of events within the church sanctuary, such special services, weddings, funerals or concerts.
 Copies may be made available to participants.
 If the Church fixed equipment is used to make the recording, the master copy is retained for no longer than 24 months.

-If you have any concern about our present or future use of your or your children’s photographs please let us know as soon as possible in writing to the Church Administrator.
+If you have any concern about our present or future use of your or your children’s images please let us know as soon as possible in writing to the Church Secretary.